 HEAVY DUTY BADGE HOLDERS: Made by transparent PVC card holders,the seal on the top of Badge holders keeps your credentials from falling out,and dust,dirt and moisture from getting inside

-Travelers from VWP countries (such as the UK, Australia, or many EU nations) can enter Alaska for tourism without a visa but must obtain an approved ESTA (Electronic System for Travel Authorization) prior to boarding their flight.
-If you are entering via land from Canada, an ESTA is also required as of recent policy updates.
+Travelers from VWP countries — such as the UK, Australia, or most EU nations — can visit Alaska for tourism without a full visa.
+You must obtain approved ESTA authorization before boarding your flight.
+If you enter by land from Canada, you also need ESTA authorization under current policy.

 Products Worth Considering